jenkinsci/pipeline-plugin/TUTORIAL.md

 git([url: 'https://github.com/jglick/simple-maven-project-with-tests.git', branch: 'master'])
 ```

-For convenience, when calling steps taking only one parameter (or only one mandatory parameter) you can omit the parameter name; so
+For convenience, when calling steps taking only one parameter (or only one mandatory parameter) you can omit the parameter name.
+For example:

 ```groovy
 sh 'echo hello'
 ```

-is really shorthand for
+is really shorthand for:

 ```groovy
 sh([script: 'echo hello'])
 ```

 The `tool` step makes sure a tool with the given name (in this case, a specific version of the Maven build tool) is installed on the current node.
-But merely running this step does not do much good; the script needs to know _where_ it was installed, so the tool can be run later.
+But merely running this step does not do much good.
+The script needs to know _where_ it was installed - so the tool can be run later.
-For this, we need a variable.
+For this, you need a variable.

 The `def` keyword in Groovy is the quickest way to define a new variable (with no specific type).

-So
+Here:

 ```groovy
 def mvnHome = tool 'M3'
 ```

-makes sure `M3` is installed somewhere accessible to Jenkins, and assigns the return value of the step (an installation path) to the `mvnHome` variable.
+ensures `M3` is installed somewhere accessible to Jenkins and assigns the return value of the step (an installation path) to the `mvnHome` variable.
-We could also use a more Java-like syntax with a static type:
+You could also use a more Java-like syntax with a static type:

 ```groovy
 String mvnHome = tool("M3");
 ```

-Finally, we want to run our Maven build.
+Finally, you run the Maven build.
 When Groovy encounters `$` inside a double-quoted string:

 ```groovy
 "${mvnHome}/bin/mvn -B verify"
 ```

 it replaces the `${mvnHome}` part with the value of that expression (here, just the variable value).
-The more verbose Java-like syntax would be
+The more verbose Java-like syntax would be:

 ```groovy
 mvnHome + "/bin/mvn -B verify"
 ```

-In the console output you will see the final command being run.
+In the console output, you see the final command being run.

 **Example**: